 We’ve booked a lovely little cottage, right in the middle of a field.

 It looks gorgeous and cosy.

 The kind of place that a British horror film would be made, you know the one.

 The children aren’t there, the silence is deafening.

 You let your guard down, there’s no one around.

 You leave the door open to let in a breeze….
 NO ONE CAN HEAR YOU SCREAM.

 No children though.

 On Sunday I put on my ugly shoes to ‘wear them in’, a professional walking term I believe.
-I got them on eventually after tripping over them and nearly putting my hip out (seriously, I’m getting injured in my living room in Leeds, I wasn’t feeling positive)!
+I got them on eventually after tripping over them and nearly putting my hip out (seriously, I’m getting injured before I even leave Leeds, I wasn’t feeling positive)!